patreeceeo/parcel_phaser_playground/docs/hot_module_replacement.md

   });
 }
  ```

+ This order of operations ensures that the `accept` callback is called before Phaser calls the `create` method of the scene, a possible race-condition.

 Aside: You may need to install the `@types/webpack-env` package if the TypeScript compiler doesn't know about `module.hot`.